Stained Glass - Table of Contents

 One that cuts and fits glass

-Deecorative work or illustrative scenes rendered mainly in shades of grey (or muted brown)
+Decorative work or illustrative scenes rendered mainly in shades of gray (or muted brown).

-Grisaille is the use of black enamel to create patterns on clear glass.
-A kind of paint able to be fired onto glass.
+Grisaille is the use of black enamel to create patterns on clear glass that was then refired.

 Toward the end of the thirteenth century a desire for more illumination surfaced with an increase in nonfigurative windows and concentric patterning that incorporated more transparent glass.
 Grisaille glazing was first favored by the Cistercian Order under St. Bernard, who found that figurative windows distracted monks from religious responsibilities.